Southern Africa: The Best of Botswana, South Africa, & Zimbabwe.

 Fine hotels in South Africa have attracted some of the world’s most interesting people.
 Crusoe has chosen the best of them for our travelers.
 Nelson Mandela stayed in the elegant Saxon outside Johannesburg, for instance, while he penned his autobiography, Long Walk to Freedom.

-For more information about the Southern Africa camps, lodges, and hotels we recommend, please see the "Hotels & Camps We Love" tab on this web page.
+For more information about the Southern Africa camps, lodges, and hotels we recommend, please see the "Camps, Lodges, & Hotels" tab on this web page.

 Destinations We Recommend.